 Looking for some ideas on what to use your coconut oil for?
 The great thing about it is it can be used for many purposes because of its various health benefits.
 Check out the list below for some inspiration:

 - Healthy alternative to other cooking oils – the wonderful thing about coconut oil is it reduces hunger, which means calorie intake is fewer than, say, vegetable oil.
 You can heat it at a high temperature and use it for frying foods.

 - Haircare – apply it to hair (even eyelashes!) to reduce damage and stimulate hair growth.

 - Moisturizer – not only can coconut oil moisturize dry skin, but it also protects against UV rays.

 - Makeup remover – coconut oil is effective at removing eye makeup.
-Simply get some onto a cotton pad and gently dab around your eyes.
+Simply get some onto a cotton pad and gently dab it around your eyes.
 With its smooth texture, it will easily remove mascara or eyeliner while also soothing the surrounding skin.

-There are many other things you can do with coconut oil to improve health.
+There are many other things you can do with coconut oil to improve your health.
 The bottom line is that coconut oil has various practical benefits, meaning you should run out before it has even had time to expire!